AlphaGameDeveloper/Seen/docs/BACKGROUND_UPDATE_NOTIFICATIONS_README.md

 **Problem**: Background service is running but notifications aren't appearing.

 **Possible Causes**:
+1. **Do Not Disturb Mode**: Most common cause - check if DND is enabled
-1. Android system notification permissions revoked
+2. Android system notification permissions revoked
-2. App in battery optimization (Doze mode)
+3. App in battery optimization (Doze mode)
-3. Notification channel disabled
+4. Notification channel disabled
-4. No actual update available
+5. No actual update available

 **Debug Steps**:
+1. **Check Do Not Disturb**: `adb shell settings get global zen_mode` (should be 0)
+2. **Disable DND if needed**: `adb shell settings put global zen_mode 0`
-1. Check Android notification settings for the app
+3. Check Android notification settings for the app
-2. Disable battery optimization for the app
+4. Disable battery optimization for the app
-3. Use the test button to manually trigger a check
+5. Use the test button to manually trigger a check
-4. Check logcat for worker execution logs
+6. Check logcat for worker execution logs

 #### Version Comparison Issues
 **Problem**: App reports no update available when one should exist.